LGUG2Z/komorebi/docs/example-configurations.md

 komorebic quickstart
 ```

-With the example configurations downloaded, you can now start `komorebi` and `whkd.
+With the example configurations downloaded, you can now start `komorebi` and `whkd`.

 ```powershell
 komorebic start --whkd